These kits bring science to life for kids through hands-on projects that touch on a variety of disciplines.

 Klutz Lego Chain Reactions Science & Building Kit: (Ages 8 and up) With the addition of Lego bricks, kids can build ten machines that can be combined to make different chain reactions.

-Science kits that focus on geology, nature, and biology
+Kits that focus on geology, nature, and biology

 Help kids explore and better understand the natural world with these kits.